cac-group/nameBanBot/README.md

 - **Pattern Persistence:**
   If you prefer a different file format or persistent storage mechanism, adjust the `loadBannedPatterns()` and `saveBannedPatterns()` functions accordingly.

-## Notes

-- This bot uses in-memory storage with file persistence via TOML.
-In a production environment, consider a more robust storage solution.
-- Ensure you handle potential errors and rate limits appropriately.
-- The instructional explainer message is automatically sent on first contact, and the interactive menu is deleted after the completion of an action to maintain a clean chat interface.

 ---